jonbellah/jonbellah.com/src/pages/posts/2017-10-xx-offline-first/index.md

 A service worker is an event-driven script that browsers run in a separate thread, known as a worker context.
 Since service workers are run in a worker context, they can't directly access the DOM.
 Instead, they interact with the client through `postMessage`.

 A service worker can intercept and modify navigation and resource requests, giving you complete control over how your app behaves in various situations.
-This is one of the most powerful features of service workers... allowing you to cache good responses from API requests and having your worker respond with that data if the user goes offline.
+This is one of the most powerful features of service workers -- allowing you to cache good responses from API requests and having your worker respond with that data if the user goes offline.

 *As an aside, service workers enable a whole host of other features that are worth noting, such as background syncing and push notifications.
-Features that will help bridge the gap between native and web apps.*
+Features that will help bridge the gap between native and web apps.
+Those features are out of the scope of this post, though.*

 #### Lifecycle

 As I mentioned in the last section, service workers are event-driven scripts.
-A service worker lifecycle includes six distinct events:
+A service worker lifecycle can contain any or all of six distinct events:

 - Install
 - Activate